-In the 2016-17 Program Year, the City of Bryan will provide rehabilitation/reconstruction assistance to a minimum of 3 homeowners through the Home Owner Housing Assistance Program and minor repair assistance to a minimum of 20 low-income owner-occupied dwellings.
-It is expected that 15 of these 23 homeowners will be elderly and/or disabled.
-The City also anticipates that one of its CHDOs will construct a minimum of 1 new affordable single-family home.
+In the 2017-18 Program Year, the City of Bryan will provide rehabilitation/reconstruction assistance to a minimum of 3 homeowners through the Home Owner Housing Assistance Program and minor repair assistance to a minimum of 20 low-income owner-occupied dwellings.
+It is expected that 14 of these 23 homeowners will be elderly and/or disabled.
 It's anticipated that 10 lower-income, eligible applicants will purchase homes using the City of Bryan's Home Buyers Down-Payment Assistant Program.
 An additional 1 property will be acquired using CDBG funding, for future affordable housing.

 One Year Goals for the Number of Households to be Supported

 Homeless 0

 Non-Homeless 20

-Special-Needs 15
+Special-Needs 14

-Total 35
+Total 34

-Table 11 - One Year Goals for Affordable Housing by Support Requirement
+Table 9 - One Year Goals for Affordable Housing by Support Requirement

 One Year Goals for the Number of Households Supported Through

 Rental Assistance 0

 The Production of New Units 1

 Rehab of Existing Units 23

-Acquisition of Existing Units 11
+Acquisition of Existing Units 10

-Total 35
+Total 34

-Table 12 - One Year Goals for Affordable Housing by Support Type
+Table 10 - One Year Goals for Affordable Housing by Support Type